The Top Five Heist Novels of All Time

 In this graphic novel set in the near future, it’s a week before the U.S. in secret will broadcast a signal that alters your brain making it impossible to commit an illegal act.
 So of course a crew of thieving individuals plan a heist of all heists before the big signal is broadcast.
 What could go wrong…heh.

 Assault on a Queen – by Jack Finney: copyright 1959.

 What is great about this heist novel is the sheer spectacular audacity of the robbery itself.
 In the best tradition of noir fiction, Hugh Brittain, a former U. S. Navy submariner is made one of those offers, an illegal job that will bring him “More money then you’ll ever get your hands on in any other way.”
 The job?
 To work with five other individuals to raise an abandoned WWI U-boat, make it sea worthy and use it to rob the Queen Mary.
 Finney spins a great yarn.
 The book is of its time and therefore a bit creaky in places, but the interactions between the characters, the adventure of the whole caper, these aspects hold up to this day.
 Some may quibble about the ending itself, but the final chapter closes things out in classic style of heist novels.

 The Taking of Pelham One Two Three – by John Gody: copyright 1973.

-Richard Brewer and Gary Phillips are the editors of the new anthology CULPRITS: THE HEIST WAS JUST THE BEGINNING, available now from Polis Books.
+Richard Brewer and Gary Phillips are the editors of the new anthology CULPRITS: THE HEIST WAS JUST THE BEGINNING, a collection of heist novels, available now from Polis Books.
 The previously edited the anthology OCCUPIED EARTH: STORIES OF ALIENS, RESISTANCE, AND SURVIVAL AT ALL COSTS, also available from Polis Books.